Waldenburg railway

-Since 2022 the line has used used ten metre-gauge seven-car Tramlink vehicles built by Stadler Rail.
+Since 2022 the line has used ten metre-gauge seven-car Tramlink vehicles built by Stadler Rail.
 They are painted in the standard yellow Baselland Transport (BLT) livery.
+Beginning in 2025 the line will undergo automation, becoming fully driverless by 2030.

 History

 A concession was granted by the canton of Basel-Landschaft on 18 June 1871 for the construction of a narrow gauge railway from Liestal to Waldenburg and eventually further to Langenbruck.
 In 1873, the concession was altered to give the Swiss Central Railway the commission to build the railway.
 For financial reasons in 1876 the Swiss Central Railway requested a deadline extension.
 On 25 November 1879, the Waldenburgerbahn was founded as a separate company and took over the concession for the railway from Liestal to Waldenburg.

 After only eight months' construction, the railway opened on 30 October 1880.
 Seats were provided in second- and third-class carriages.
 In 1881, the railway served eight stations with four journeys in each direction.
 The fastest journey over the whole 13 km line took 56 minutes.